crack666/paf2024/README.md

 A Domain-Driven Design (DDD) implementation of a task management application for the PAF2024 module.

+The Task List Application is a task management system where users can select from predefined tasks (which can be extended in the future) and schedule them for execution.
+Users can configure various options such as execution datetime and set up dependencies between tasks (ensuring Task A runs before Task B).
+The system provides real-time progress tracking for running tasks, notifications about task status changes, and visualization of task queues.
+Users can monitor task execution status, view results after completion, and manage their notifications — all with an intuitive interface that refreshes automatically as tasks progress through their lifecycle.

 ## Project Overview

 This application demonstrates the implementation of Domain-Driven Design patterns and concurrency concepts.
 The project consists of a Java Spring Boot backend and a Vue.js frontend, integrated into a single repository: